aminlimbu/underthebridge/README.md

     - User Session
     - Logout
   - MySql Database connection
-    - udpated database
+    - updated database
-    - populate from database
+    - populate from the database
     - user records
     - blogs record

 - Model, View and Controller Framework and OOP: Object-Oriented Programming
   - Libraries with Core Classes
   - Instance of core class for controller and database
-  - Core.php handles http request
+  - Core.php handles HTTP request
-  - Controller load veiws and initialise models
+  - Controller load views and initialise models

-- Database integrateion
+- Database integration
   - MySQL
   - two tables Blogs and Users
   - Database connection using PDO

 - Form Validation
   - Check of registered user
-  - Register user with required and valid fields
+  - Register the user with the required and valid fields
-  - Allow logged in user to add post
+  - Allow logged users to add post
   - Sanitise inputs
 - Consume API
-  - display random quotation from api-ninja
+  - Display random quotations from API-ninja